Frequently Asked Questions

 Participating in sponsorship is a significant responsibility.
 Potential sponsors will be assessed by INZ to ensure they have the capability and resources to offer sponsored refugees the support needed to resettle for two years.

-Approved Sponsors provide support to sponsored refugees individuals/whānau during their first two years in New Zealand, providing connections and practical advice to those adjusting to their new lives in the country.
+Approved Sponsors provide support to sponsored refugee individuals/whānau during their first two years in New Zealand, providing connections and practical advice to those adjusting to their new lives in the country.

 Approved Sponsors will help sponsored refugees secure appropriate rental housing before they arrive in New Zealand, enrol in education and health services, access employment opportunities and connect with their new community.